EDUCBA Logo

 Things to Remember About CTRL D in Excel

-• When three cells are selected, whatever the data is in the first cell, it is copied to the other two cells.
+• When three cells are selected, whatever the data is in the first cell, is copied to the other two cells.

 Recommended Articles